melop/admixem/README.md

 If you use this program, please cite

-Cui, Rongfeng, Molly Schumer, and Gil G. Rosenthal.
-"Admix’em: a flexible framework for forward-time simulations of hybrid populations with selection and mate choice."
-Bioinformatics 32.7 (2016): 1103-1105.
+Cui, R., Schumer, M., & Rosenthal, G. G. (2016).
+Admix’em: a flexible framework for forward-time simulations of hybrid populations with selection and mate choice.
+Bioinformatics, 32(7), 1103-1105.

 Detailed manual is found on the wiki page of the github repository: https://github.com/melop/admixem/wiki.